selfishprimate/gerillass/README.md

 **2. Cloning the repository from Github**

-You can clone the repository.
+You can clone the repository into your local computer from Github.

     git clone https://github.com/selfishprimate/gerillass.git